Henry County Deputy jailed on strangulation charge

 The woman said that she was involved in a sexual relationship with Gravely at the time of the alleged assault, but they were not living together, Brown wrote.

-The Bulletin requested comment from Henry County Sheriff Lane Perry just after noon on Wednesday, but had not received a response by deadline.
+Additionally, Gravely is listed in the North Carolina Judicial Branch online court system as having a court date in Mecklenburg County on April 29 on a felony extradition of a fugitive from another state charge and again on Dec.
+30 on a misdemeanor assault on a female charge.

+“This unfortunate incident is something that saddens anyone and unfortunately happens too often in society, regardless of occupation,” the HCSO’s statement reads.
+“Abuse should never be tolerated by anyone in a relationship and we hope anyone suffering abuse will come forward for help.”

-Gravely is scheduled to appear in Martinsville General District Court for his arraignment on Thursday, April 21, at 8:15 a.m. and return that same day at 11:30 a.m. for a bond hearing.
+Gravely is scheduled to appear in Martinsville General District Court for his arraignment this morning at 8:15 and return at 11:30 a.m. for a bond hearing.

 Bill Wyatt is a reporter for the Martinsville Bulletin.
 He can be reached at 276-638-8801, Ext.
 2360.
 Follow him @billdwyatt.